yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 ## The Math

-As I kept saying, visualizing a 4 dimensional dataset can be a little hard given we can only perceive a 3D one (and.. we live in a 3D world).
+As I kept saying, visualizing a 4-dimensional dataset/space can be a little hard given we live in a 3D world.
 So to help with the explanation, let's try a 2D one for a dataset with 2 features:

 ![pca-line](../assets/images/20220507/pca_line.png)
 *Credit: [OpenCV.org](https://docs.opencv.org/3.4/d1/dee/tutorial_introduction_to_pca.html)*

-As such, if we denote x-axis (horizontal) for feature 1, y-axis (vertical) axis for feature 2, then we'd have a classic 2D Cartesian coordinate plane, with data points in the form of (x, y), for feature 1 and feature 2 values respectively.
+As such, if we denote x-axis (horizontal) for feature 1, y-axis (vertical) for feature 2, then we'd have a classic 2D Cartesian coordinate plane, with data points in the form of (x, y), for feature 1 and feature 2 values respectively.
 If we simply drop all the values from feature 2, then all the points will "fall" on the x-axis since we now only have values from feature 1.
 Vice versa for dropping all the values from feature 1.
 Mathematically, we call this "fall" experience a "projection".

 The trick is, should we continue on the previous x/y axis projections, what if we find a new axis (line) for all the data points to project to, in a way that the maximum diversity / representation of the datasets is met?
 If we succeed in finding such a line as shown in the visual above, then we've reduced the data dimensionality from 2D -> 1D, cuz we can then use 1 axis instead of 2 to represent.
 Similarly, we could reduce N-dimensional datasets to N-1 ones.

-Note that this particular 2D visual looks awfully like a linear regression but it is actually very different.
+Note that this particular 2D visual looks awfully like a linear regression problem but it is actually very different.
 In linear regression, the y-axis would be the function value instead of a peer feature.
 It's an entirely different scenario.

 In math, we use variance to denote the diversity of the data: